ga-wdi-boston/git-workflow-teams/README.md

 ##### Integrating a Feature

-1. After you're done working on the branch, check in with your group and let them know that you're ready to integrate your feature.
+1. After you're done working on the branch, check in with your team and let them know that you're ready to integrate your feature.

 1. Because `development` may have been updated